utkdigitalinitiatives/Islandora_manual/modules/tests/scholar_thesis_ingest.md

-#### What is this test?<br/>
+#### What are these tests?<br/>
-Batch ingest 4 pdfs representing Master's theses with drush commands from a target directory.<br/>
+ - Batch ingest 4 objects representing Master's theses with drush commands from a target directory.<br/>
+ - Islandora GUI ingest of a single object representing a single Master's thesis.<br/>

 #### What is this going to test?<br/>
-PDF Collection items for each of the 4 ETDs from  batch ingest<br/>
+PDF Collection objects for each of the 4 ETDs from  batch ingest<br/>

 #### Future Test: Searching for subject terms and personal names in this collection.<br/>